michaeluno/admin-page-framework/readme.txt

 * `date`, `time`, `date_time` - date and time fields with the date picker.
 * `dial` - a dial input field.
 * `font` - a font uploader and its preview.
+* `revealer` - a selector field that displays a hidden HTML element.

 = Necessary Files =
 * **`admin-page-framework.min.php`** is in the *library* folder.
 Alternatively you may use **`admin-page-framework.php` ** located in the *development* folder.
 In that case, all the class files in the sub-folders need to be copied.